Here, we will discuss an analogy about learning and development to illustrate the critical role L&D plays in your organisation.

 A vision of the future

-When a company has a vision of the future, which is different to today, the vehicle for the journey to that future is the company itself.
+When a company has a vision of the future that is different from today’s, the vehicle for the journey to that future is the company itself.
 One must always ask how fit the company is to make the journey.
 Some of this fitness may be contextual or financial.
 Most of it will be the quality of the people in the company.
 Do they have what it takes to do what needs to be done to accomplish the journey?
-Will the trip be a success, or will it need a tow truck?
+Will the trip succeed, or will it need a tow truck?

-Hopefully, this little story helps you think about how Learning and Development has a critical role in helping people in a company upgrade the way they do things to successfully execute the organisational strategy, thereby achieving the desired vision.
+Hopefully, this little story helps you think about how Learning and Development have a critical role in helping people in a company upgrade their ways of doing things to successfully execute the organisational strategy and achieve the desired vision.

-L&D’s role is to help people upgrade their behaviour, so they can collectively fulfil the vision.
+L&D’s role is to help people upgrade their behaviour to fulfil the vision collectively.

 Indeed, if you’re not doing that, what value are you adding?

-There are, of course, a few prerequisites here.
-One is a vision that then sets up a gap between where the company is now and where it wants to be.
+Of course, there are a few prerequisites here.
+One is a vision that sets up a gap between where the company is now and where it wants to be.
 This defines the journey.
-Another is a strategy on how to tackle that journey.
-When broken down, this becomes a set of plans that need to be executed.
+Another is a strategy for tackling that journey.
+When broken down, this becomes a set of plans that must be executed.
 When those plans are broken down further, they become lists of tasks that need to be done by people or teams.

 The role of your L&D team

 This is where Learning and Development come in.
 The tasks are the ‘what’, and L&D is concerned with the ‘how’.
-How do people need to behave to consistently accomplish those tasks on time, on budget and to the desired quality?
-What is the desired set of behaviours given the list of tasks?
+How do people need to behave to consistently accomplish those tasks on time, on budget, and to the desired quality?
+Given the list of tasks, what is the desired set of behaviours?

 Image courtesy of Depositphotos.com